astlinux-project/astlinux/README.md

 Prerequisites:

-To build Astlinux you first need to install some packages, depending on your Linux distribution:
+To build Astlinux you first need to install some packages:

 - Package List: https://doc.astlinux-project.org/devdoc:packages